parseword/transmission-4-centos-7/README.md

 openssl-devel, perl-XML-Parser, pkgconfig

 - Temporarily install (via yum) the Red Hat Developer Toolset 7.0.
-CentOS 7 has gcc-c++ version 4.8.5, which is not sufficient to compile Transmission.
-The devtools-7 package will install gcc-c++ 7.3.1.
+CentOS 7 has gcc-c++ version 4.8.5, which is not sufficient to compile Transmission 4.0.
+The devtools-7 package provides gcc-c++ 7.3.1.

 - Download, compile, and install the specified Transmission version